Algebraic number fields and the LLL algorithm: Bareiss algorithm

 \section{Bareiss algorithm}

-The Bareiss algorithm \cite{bareiss} is an integer-preserving modification of Gaussian elimination that maintains as small integers as generally possible by using provably exact divisions to reduce their sizes.
-It can be used to perform Gaussian elimination symbolically on a matrix with rational coefficients (by first multiplying through with the common denominator) without exponential coefficient growth or extensive GCD calculations for simplifications.

-In this section we apply the algorithm to $\mathbb{Z}[\alpha]$ and calculate its running time using the results of the previous section, and compare it with the running time in $\mathbb{Z}$.
-We consider the simpliest case, when a square matrix is converted into an upper triangular form (e.g.\ to calculate its determinant).
+The Bareiss algorithm \cite{bareiss} is an integer-preserving modification of Gaussian elimination for $\mathbb{Z}$ that maintains as small integers as generally possible by using provably exact divisions to reduce their sizes.
+In this section we apply the algorithm to $\mathbb{Z}[\theta]$ (where $\theta$ is not neccessarily real) and calculate its running time using the results of the previous section, and compare it with the running time in $\mathbb{Z}$.
+We consider the simpliest form of the algorithm, when a square matrix is converted into an upper triangular form (e.g.\ to calculate its determinant).